 Both Carol and Frank have served on the Martha’s Vineyard Hospital Board, in different decades.
 Frank Co-Chaired the Capital Campaign to raise the funds for the New Hospital.
 They were among the original supporters of MVYouth.

 “Over the years we have supported many wonderful organizations on the Vineyard.
 The Vineyard is our favorite place to be and has provided our family with our best memories.
-Until recently, I have not had time to get more involved with other organizations, but after I read the most recent Annual Report of the Endowment, I realized this is the only local organization that covers every area that needs taking care of on this Island today and in the future.
+Until recently, I have not had time to get more involved with other organizations, but after I read the most recent Annual Report of the Community Foundation, I realized this is the only local organization that covers every area that needs taking care of on this Island today and in the future.
 It is also structured to do this quickly when needed, dynamically and creatively, and can do it all.
 I am excited to help it grow so that it will be able to do even more.”